alexwestby11/mlTechSales/README.md

 * **Alex Westby**
 * **Yousif Amanuel**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors]https://github.com/alexwestby11/mlTechSales/contributors) who participated in this project.

 ## Acknowledgments

 * Bootstrap Creators
-*
+* Jeff Bezos